Generic cell rate algorithm: Comparison with the token bucket

 The GCRA, unlike implementations of the token bucket algorithm, does not simulate the process of updating the bucket (the leak or adding tokens regularly).
 Rather, each time a cell arrives it calculates the amount by which the bucket will have leaked since its level was last calculated or when the bucket will next empty (= TAT).
-This is essentially replacing the leak process with a (realtime) clock, which most hardware implementations are likely to already have.
+This is essentially replacing the leak process with a (real-time) clock, which most hardware implementations are likely to already have.

 This replacement of the process with an RTC is possible because ATM cells have a fixed length (53 bytes), thus T is always a constant, and the calculation of the new bucket level (or of TAT) does not involve any multiplication or division.
 As a result, the calculation can be done quickly in software, and while more actions are taken when a cell arrives than are taken by the token bucket, in terms of the load on a processor performing the task, the lack of a separate update process more than compensates for this.
 Moreover, because there is no simulation of the bucket update, there is no processor load at all when the connection is quiescent.

-However, if the GCRA were to be used to limit to a bandwidth, rather than a packet/frame rate, in a protocol with variable length packets (Link Layer PDUs), it would involve multiplication: basically the value added to the bucket (or to TAT) for each conforming packet would have to be proportionate to the packet length: whereas, with the GCRA as described, the water in the bucket has units of time, for variable length packets it would have to have units that are the product of packet length and time.
-Hence, applying the GCRA to limit the bandwidth of variable length packets without access to a fast, hardware multiplier (as in an FPGA) may not be practical.
+However, if the GCRA were to be used to limit to a bandwidth, rather than a packet/frame rate, in a protocol with variable length packets (link layer PDUs), it would involve multiplication: basically the value added to the bucket (or to TAT) for each conforming packet would have to be proportionate to the packet length: whereas, with the GCRA as described, the water in the bucket has units of time, for variable length packets it would have to have units that are the product of packet length and time.
+Hence, applying the GCRA to limit the bandwidth of variable-length packets without access to a fast, hardware multiplier (as in an FPGA) may not be practical.
 However, it can always be used to limit the packet or cell rate, as long as their lengths are ignored.